Scene Prior Filtering for Depth Super-Resolution

-\textbf{Guided image filtering based DSR.} To transfer the structure information from guidance to target, numerous guided image filtering methods ~\cite{li2016deep,he2012guided,li2019joint,su2019pixel,zhou2021decoupled,kim2021deformable,zhong2023deep} have been proposed in recent years.
-Li et al.~\cite{li2019joint} develop joint image filtering based on deep convolutional networks to selectively transfer the structure from RGB to depth, and Kim et al.~\cite{kim2021deformable} present a deformable kernel network that explicitly generates a spatially-variant filter kernel and outputs sets of the neighborhoods for each pixel.
+To transfer the structure information from guidance to target, numerous guided image filtering methods ~\cite{he2012guided,shen2015mutual,zhong2023deep} have been proposed in recent years.
+Li et al.~\cite{li2019joint} develop joint image filtering based on deep convolutional networks to selectively transfer the structure from RGB to depth, and DKN~\cite{kim2021deformable} presents a deformable kernel network that explicitly generates a spatially-variant filter kernel and outputs sets of neighborhoods for each pixel.
 In~\cite{wang2023joint}, Wang et al. utilize the hybrid side window filtering to propagate multi-scale structure knowledge from RGB to depth.
-In addition, several methods~\cite{dong2022learning,zhong2023deep,zhang2023bidirectional} explore the mutual dependencies between the guidance and target.
-For example, Dong et al.~\cite{dong2022learning} design a cross-domain adaptive filter to achieve mutual modulation of multi-modal inputs, and Zhong et al.~\cite{zhong2023deep} combine filter kernels from the guidance and target to model pixel-wise dependency between the two images.
-In contrast, we focus on minimizing texture interference within the filter kernel and improving the accuracy of the edges, achieved by exploiting scene priors and similarity maps.
+In contrast, our method focuses more on minimizing texture interference within filter kernels and improving edge accuracy by exploiting scene priors and similarity maps.